1998 Alamo Bowl

 The 1998 Alamo Bowl featured the Kansas State Wildcats and the Purdue Boilermakers.

 The Wildcats came into the game fresh off a double overtime loss in the Big 12 Championship Game to the Texas A&M Aggies, which ruined their chance at a national championship in the Fiesta Bowl.
 With an experienced quarterback, Michael Bishop, the Heisman Trophy runner-up, and one of the best offenses and defenses in the country, the Wildcats were generally expected to have an easy bowl victory.

 The unranked Purdue Boilermakers finished fourth in the Big Ten Conference.
-The Boilermaker's starting quarterback Drew Brees, a sophomore, was a first-year starter and relatively inexperienced.
+The Boilermakers' starting quarterback Drew Brees, a sophomore, was a first-year starter and relatively inexperienced.

 The Wildcats finished with a #3 ranking in the BCS and thought they deserved to play in one of the BCS bowl games.
 Kansas State was unable to overcome the Boilermakers, who drove 80 yards for a touchdown in the final minute to shock Kansas State, 37–34.

 After this season, the "Kansas State Rule" was created, making the #3 spot an automatic bid.
 Kansas State finished ranked #6 in the BCS the following season, only to be left out of the BCS once again.

 The win was selected as the second best win for Purdue during the Joe Tiller era by Purdue blog Off the Tracks.